 - Wine Country: At the edge of the wine country with vineyards all around.
-Most tasting rooms are in nearby Megalochori village, a 5-minute drive or 38-minute walk away.
+Most tasting rooms are in nearby Megalochori village, a 5-minute drive away.
 Walking is not recommended though as the route is very busy with cars and there is no sidewalk.

-- Vlichada Beach: For a more secluded beach than Agios Georgios with more sand and services than Caldera Beach, Vlichada Beach is another fantastic choice.
-8-minute drive.
+- Vlychada Beach: For a more secluded beach than Agios Georgios with more sand and services than Caldera Beach, Vlychada Beach is another fantastic choice.

 - Red Beach: An unusual, strikingly beautiful beach known for its red sand and towering red cliffs.
 The trail to the beach is usually closed now due to falling rocks, so the beach is normally empty.
-8-minute drive plus a downhill hike if you choose to try your luck on the trail, but most people visit by boat from Vlichada Beach.
+10-minute drive plus a downhill hike if you choose to try your luck on the trail, but most people visit by boat from Vlychada Beach.

-- White Beach: Named for its stunning white cliffs and pebbles, though the sand is the same volcanic gray as Vlichada.
+- White Beach: Named for its stunning white cliffs and pebbles, though the sand is the same volcanic gray as Vlychada.
 This is a quiet beach since it’s hard to get to, but there are a few sunbeds to rent.
 15-minute drive plus a difficult hike down.
-Most people visit by boat from Vlichada, usually after visiting Red Beach.
+Most people visit by boat from Vlychada, usually after visiting Red Beach.